 Why Spend More?

 While there are guitars that can cost as much as a complete kitchen remodel, the average person won’t ever buy it.
-Sure, they’ll drool over it and dream about it, but it won’t ever be a realistic buy. $2000 seems to cap the max that even privileged budgets will peak.
+Sure, they’ll drool over it and dream about it, but it won’t ever be a realistic buy.
+A guitar under $2000 seems to cap the max that even privileged budgets will peak.

 But, with the quality seen on these guitars, why spend more?
 You don’t have to be afraid of using it and playing it, it’s what it’s made for.
 These are the gems that you can display and play.
 It would be a shame to let it sit for fear of damaging your investment.
 Let the world know how good you really are with a deluxe-made instrument.